-For information specific to your SIS or external system, your peer institutions may be your best resource.
+Your peer institutions may be your best resource for information specific to your SIS or external system.
 We encourage reaching out through the Slate Community Forum.

-Ultimately, the goal is to design a process that is reliable, stable, supportable, and sustainable for your institution.
+Ultimately, the goal is to design a reliable, stable, supportable, and sustainable process for your institution.
 What does that mean exactly?

-- Reliability: The integration process can be more reliable when more of it lives within the Slate infrastructure, so using the Technolutions SFTP servers is typically preferred.
+- Reliability: The integration process can be more reliable when more of it lives in the Slate infrastructure, so using the Technolutions SFTP servers is typically preferred.

 - Stability: The integration process should run without constant human intervention.
 In other words, you should be able to “set it and forget it.”
 It should not need to change with any frequency.

 - Supportability and sustainability: The integration process should minimize the use of custom SQL, and value translations should be stored centrally in Slate via prompt exports or translation codes.
 This enables those closest to the process (like operations staff) to manage the periodic changes which may be necessary because of new terms, programs, or majors.

 Does Slate have an API?

 There is no "preset" Slate API.
 Instead, Slate allows you to customize your import and export configurations specifically for your business process or integration goals: